 3. Failure to Hire the Right People

-Hiring an ineffective staff is often listed as another reason for failure.
+Hiring ineffective staff is often listed as another reason for failure.
 In these cases, the small business owner hires individuals without the proper qualifications or skill set.

 Contrary to popular opinion, diversity does not just refer to race or gender.
 It also means creating a staff drawn from different backgrounds and locations.